OOI-RCA-APL/ceres/docs/getting-started.md

 1. The `Driver` class inherits from `Component`.
 This is required.
 2. All subclasses of `Component` are actually [Pydantic dataclasses](https://docs.pydantic.dev/latest/concepts/dataclasses), meaning attributes defined in a component's class body are per-instance fields, assignable by arguments in the class's constructor.
-3. Values assigned in a component's `args` configuration are passed directly to the component's constructor, and subsequently validated according to the type hints of the associated field.
+3. Values assigned in a component's `arguments` configuration are passed directly to the component's constructor, and subsequently validated according to the type hints of the associated field.

    The component section of the above `ceres.yaml` file is equivalent to: